-Pursuant to Section 404 of the Sarbanes-Oxley Act, or Section 404, our independent registered public accounting firm is required to attest to the effectiveness of our internal control over financial reporting for the year ended December 31, 2020.
-We are no longer an "emerging growth company" as of December 31, 2020 as the market value of our common stock held by non-affiliates exceeded \$700.0 million as of June 30, 2020.
+Pursuant to Section 404 of the Sarbanes-Oxley Act, or Section 404, our independent registered public accounting firm will be required to attest to the effectiveness of our internal control over financial reporting for the year ended December 31, 2020.
+We will no longer be an "emerging growth company" as of December 31, 2020 as the market value of our common stock held by non-affiliates exceeded \$700.0 million as of June 30, 2020.
+Preparing such attestation report and the cost of compliance with reporting requirements that we have not previously implemented will increase our expenses and require significant management time.

+As of the date of this offering, our independent registered public accounting firm has not finalized its work with respect to its audit or our financial statements and when that work is finalized, there is no assurance that they may not issue a report on internal control over financial reporting that is adverse in the event our controls are determined to not be effectively designed, implemented or operating.
 Our remediation efforts may not enable us to avoid material weaknesses in our internal control over financial reporting in the future.
-An adverse report on the effectiveness of our internal control over financial reporting pursuant to Section 404(b) of the Sarbanes-Oxley Act in future years, by our independent registered public accounting firm could have a material adverse impact on our company and financial statements and we may not be able to accurately or timely report our financial condition or results of operations, which may adversely affect investor confidence in us and, as a result, the value of our common stock.
+An adverse report on the effectiveness of our internal control over financial reporting pursuant to Section 404(b) of the Sarbanes-Oxley Act for the year ended December 31, 2020, by our independent registered public accounting firm could have a material adverse impact on our company and financial statements and we may not be able to accurately or timely report our financial condition or results of operations, which may adversely affect investor confidence in us and, as a result, the value of our common stock.